-- 2.1 To provide school personnel in the Waterloo Region District School Board with information that supports awareness regarding the nature and seriousness of asthma. - 2.2 To provide strategies to reduce the risk and identify symptoms of asthmatic attacks. - 2.3 To provide strategies for the management of students who have been identified as having asthma.
+- 2.1 To provide school personnel in the Waterloo Region District School Board (including board operated Before & After school programs) with information that supports awareness regarding the nature and seriousness of asthma. - 2.2 To provide strategies to reduce the risk and identify symptoms of asthmatic attacks. - 2.3 To provide strategies for the management of students who have been identified as having asthma (including those attending board operated Before & After school programs).